Loa (comics): Powers and abilities

 Loa possesses a molecular distortion power that allows her to move through solid matter by disabling binding forces.
 This causes the matter to crumble, or break down around as she passes through it.
-Despite having very little field experience, Loa has proven herself capable in battle, surviving the Purifiers assault on the Xavier Institute, defending herself against demons when sucked into Limbo, combating the reanimated dead during Necrosha alongside Deadpool, and holding her own against Sentinels.
+Despite having little field experience, Loa has proven herself capable in battle, surviving the Purifiers' assault on the Xavier Institute, defending herself against demons when sucked into Limbo, combating the reanimated dead during Necrosha alongside Deadpool, and holding her own against Sentinels.

+Loa has read the Necronomicon and has been at times granted the ability to breathe underwater by an Atlantean amulet.